IELTS Speaking Samples and Answers

-Q. What are the most common types of transportation run on the roads of your town?
+Q. What are the most common types of transportation run on the roads in your town?

 A. Well, private cars and public buses are the most two common types of vehicles in my town.
 Taxis and trams are also available.
 To reach a far destination within the city one can also take a metro rail.
 The Uber has, however, made the car journey popular among people who are daily commuters and like to share a ride.

-A. I mostly use public buses to move from one place to another within the city.
-If I need to visit outside the city, I take the train and that’s the most convenient way of travelling for long distance travelling in our city.
-Sometimes I hire a taxi, which is bit expensive, to reach important places where I need to maintain strict time schedule like I did today.
+A. Citizens in my country mostly use public buses to move from one place to another within the city.
+If they need to visit outside the city, they take the train and that’s the most convenient way of travelling for long distance in our city.
+Sometimes people hire a taxi, which is bit expensive, to reach important places where they need to maintain strict time schedules.